 The use of abbreviations can be confusing and may be a source of medical errors.
 However, the Medical Staff recognizes that abbreviations may be acceptable to avoid repetition of words and phrases in written documents.
 The use of abbreviations and symbols in the medical record must be consistent with the following rules:

-Prohibited Abbreviations, Acronyms, and Symbols: The Medical Executive Committee shall adopt a list of prohibited abbreviations and symbols that may not be used in medical record entries or orders as noted in the Trinity Health Mid-Atlantic policy "Do Not Use Abbreviation Policy".
+Prohibited Abbreviations, Acronyms, and Symbols: The Medical Executive Committee shall adopt a list of prohibited abbreviations and symbols that may not be used in medical record.
+These will include at a minimum: